Mixed Reality Contact Lenses

 ©jayzynism @ stock.adobe.com

 The lenses are embedded with a proprietary wireless protocol that connects them to a portable device similar to smartphones.
 The smartphone enables access to the internet in real-time and to outsource computational power.
-Tiny built-in batteries could last for a whole day and could be recharged at night wirelessly, while the lenses rest inside the cleaning case.
+Tiny built-in batteries could last for a whole day and could be recharged at night wirelessly while the lenses rest inside the cleaning case.
 With an integrated camera powered with facial recognition and behavioral monitoring methods to identify a target individual, this technology could provide personal identity, social media accounts, and real-time emotional data.
-Also, built-in sensors could monitor the user's glucose levels, sending real-time data to the lenses' app.
+Further, built-in sensors could monitor the user's glucose levels, sending real-time data to the lenses' app.